Computable-Finance/Doc/README.md

 ### 4.1 Market maker share

 **The XToken** represents the proportion of the asset pool owned by a market maker.
 As market makers put assets into the pool, they receive corresponding XTokens.
 When a market maker exits the pool, they do so by redeeming their XToken which entitles them to their share of the pool.
+XToken names follow X<sub>T1</sub>, X<sub>T2</sub>, X<sub>T3</sub>...

 ### 4.2 Asset pool creation and initialization